About

 Although a very passionate advocate, I must state I am in no way a qualified mental health professional and will not give advice to anyone who believes they are suffering from a condition.
 If you are suffering from a condition and need support, please review my resources page for details of organisations qualified to help.

-The posts on this site are available for people to share their thoughts, feelings, and experiences around mental health and for others to read them in hope of realising mental illness is completely normal, and more importantly with the right support, advice, and medication, very manageable.
+The posts on this site are available for people to share their thoughts, feelings, and experiences around mental health and for others to read them in the hope of realising mental illness is completely normal, and more importantly, with the right support, advice, and medication, very manageable.